influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 ## Managing Chronograf users and roles

 Chronograf includes four organization-based user roles and one cross-organization SuperAdmin status.
+Within an organization, Chronograf users can be created and assigned roles, updated, and removed by administrators.

 ### Organization-based users

-Chronograf users are assigned one of the following four organization-based user roles:
+Chronograf users are assigned one of the following four organization-based user roles, listed here in order of increasing permissions:

 - [`member`](#members-role-member)
 - [`viewer`](#viewer-role-viewer)
 - [`editor`](#editors-role-editor)
 - [`admin`](#administrators-role-admin)

 Each of these four roles, described in detail below, have different permission levels and rights to use resources that either owned by Chronograf or accessed using Chronograf.
-These resources are summarized here:
+These resources are summarized below.

 #### Chronograf-owned resources

-Chronograf-owned resources are internal resources that are under complete control of Chronograf.
+Chronograf-owned resources include internal resources that are under full control by Chronograf.
 These resources include:

 - Kapacitor connections
 - InfluxDB connections